 The Nassaukade at the head of Feijenoord in Rotterdam needs to be reinforced.
-This quay was originally constructed in 1905.
-The quay was further modified in 1951 and 1984 and is now reaching the end of its service life.
-The works will take place from mid-August 2019 to the end of 2019.
+This quay was originally constructed in 1905 and was further modified in 1951 and 1984.
+The quay now requires additional work to safeguard it for the future.
+The works will take place from mid-August 2019 through February 2020.
+Contracted by the Port Authority, the project will be implemented in partnership with the Municipality of Rotterdam.

 - the silt layer by the quay will be dredged